lightlinux/mini-buildd/doc/admin.rst

 to be supported by mini-buildd, the backend must support *snapshots* (compare ``man 5 schroot.conf``).

-At the time (Jan 2015) of this writing, mini-buildd supports these backends:
+At the time (Oct 2016) of this writing, mini-buildd supports these backends:

 ============ ========================================= ================ ======== ======== ========================================================= ===============